letrunghieu/laravel-alert/README.md

 Alert::error($message);
 ```

 To make these message available in next request, you must call `Alert::flash()` at least one time.
-A convenient way to do this is add this line the the `after` global filter (in `filters.php` file).

 ```php
 Alert::flash()